Have you been asked to give a presentation?

 - Follow the brief

-- Create a plan
+- Create a clear plan

-- Create a PowerPoint template
+- Design a PowerPoint template

 - Give yourself plenty of time